Malaysia Travel Guide

 So you’ve decided to explore the beautiful island of Penang, a vibrant mix of ancient and modern set against a backdrop of natural beauty.
 Whether you’re a foodie, a history buff, or an adventure seeker, Penang has something for you.
 But, if it’s your first time visiting, planning the trip might seem overwhelming.
 Don’t worry;…

 Penang Hill is a great place to visit after Kek Lok Si Temple.
 Also known as Bukit Bendera in Malay, it is one of the most popular attractions in Penang.
 Penang Hill Location It is located 6km from George Town in the suburb of Air Itam on Penang Island, Malaysia.
 Penang Hill actually comprises of…

 Penang is a foodie’s delight.
 Find out where you can eat the best food in Batu Ferringhi.
 It is honestly the best food we’ve had in Asia and cheap.
-Best Food in Batu Ferringhi Penang Long Beach Hawkers Market We ate at Long Beach Hawkers Centre twice during our holiday to Penang.
-It’s basically a…
+Top 7 Eateries in Batu Ferringhi Penang 1.
+Long Beach Hawkers Market We ate at Long Beach Hawkers Centre twice during our holiday to Penang.
+It’s…

 Kek Lok Si Penang is said to be the largest Buddhist temple in Malaysia.
 It was the highlight of our trip to Penang and is one of the most important Chinese Buddhist Temples in Southeast Asia.
-Location Kek Lok Si Temple is located in Penang on a hill in Ayer Itam which is about a…
+Location of Kek Lok Si Kek Lok Si Temple is located in Penang on a hill in Ayer Itam…

 Penang Airport to Batu Ferringhi Batu Ferringhi is on the northern coast of Penang in Malaysia.
 The island is just off the mainland and accessible by bridge, ferry or plane.
 The flight from Kuala Lumpur is a very short 45 minutes.
 Upon arrival, we went straight to the taxi desk to arrange our taxi to…